-As a mainframe DB2 guy, I'm bullish on stored procedures -- I've presented on the topic at international conferences and regional user group meetings, written about stored procedures for the old DB2 Magazine (now known as IBM Data Magazine), and posted many a related entry to my DB2 blogs, both this blog (an example being an entry from August of last year) and the one I maintained while working as an independent DB2 consultant (included among these is part 1 of a 3-part entry on stored procedure usage from an application architecture perspective).
+As a mainframe DB2 guy, I'm bullish on stored procedures -- I've presented on the topic at international conferences and regional user group meetings, written about stored procedures for the old DB2 Magazine, and posted many a related entry to my DB2 blogs, both this blog (an example being an entry from August of last year) and the one I maintained while working as an independent DB2 consultant (included among these is part 1 of a 3-part entry on stored procedure usage from an application architecture perspective).
 I'm an advocate of DB2 stored procedure technology because I'm very big on the use of DB2 for z/OS as an enterprise data server for multi-tiered, client-server applications, and stored procedures have an important role to play there.

 A handy piece of code called the DB2 MQListener enables the bringing together of these two favorite technologies of mine -- DB2 for z/OS stored procedures and asynchronous transaction processing -- and that's what this blog entry is about.